coderefinery/reproducible-research/_episodes/03-snakemake.md

         rm -f zipf_analysis.tar.gz processed_data/* results/*
         '''

-# count words in one of our "books"
+# count words in one of our books
+# logfiles from each run are put in .log files"
 rule count_words:
     input:
         wc='source/wordcount.py',